DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 * `cd public/parcel/build`
 * `gulp watch`

 At this point you can start a browser and enter `localhost:3080/dist_test/parcel/appl/testapp_dev.html` (configured to auto open browser tab).
-Any changes to the source code(*.js and *.css files) should be reflected in the browser auto reload.
+Any changes to the source code(\*.js|*.ts and *.css files) should be reflected in the browser auto reload.

 2\. ***Test Driven Development(tdd) Window*** -

 * `cd public/parcel/build`
 * `gulp tdd`

-  While the Parcel watcher is running, tests are re-run when code are changed.
+  While the Parcel watcher is running, tests are re-run when code sources are changed.

   * Using `export USE_BUNDLER=false` - When using `gulp watch & gulp tdd` together, you can set USE_BUNDLER to false to startup TDD without building first, `gulp watch` does the test build.
 Also, by settting `USE_BUNDLER=false` before `gulp`(production build), only testing and linting will execute.